OrieMorie/EaglerCrap/README.md

-HOW TO USE: Either Go Toh https://oriemorie.github.io/EaglerCrap OR Download The "Index.Html"
+HOW TO USE: Either Go To: https://oriemorie.github.io/EaglerCrap

+OR Download The "Index.Html" From The Repository

-Usage: EaglerCraft 1.5.2
+Version Usage: EaglerCraft 1.5.2

 Credits: Modified By Orie Morie

+Resent Client Is What This Is Based Off

+Thanks For Using.